 What are the most important things to know about etravirine?

 Etravirine can cause serious, life-threatening side effects.
-These include severe skin rash and allergic reactions.Contact your health care provider or get medical help right away if you have a rash along with any of the following symptoms:
+These include severe skin rash and allergic reactions.Stop taking etravirine and contact your health care provider or get medical help right away if you develop a rash along with any of the following symptoms:

 - Blisters or sores in your mouth

-- Blistering or peeling skin, including the area around your mouth or eyes
+- Blisters or peeling skin, including the area around your mouth or eyes

 - Trouble breathing